sarumaj/bing-wallpaper-changer/README.md

 It fetches the newest Bing wallpaper and sets it as a desktop background image.
 Custom watermark can be used on the downloaded image.
+GCP support for the translation and text2speech is provided as well.
 Done just for fun 😄

 ## Features